robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 ## Tables (paper/predict/tab/scripts)
 ### Tab.
 1
-We describr in the paper how the research underlying the paper was used, and developed, for weekly prediction in reports published for the local authorities.
+We describe in the paper how the research underlying the paper was used, and developed, for weekly prediction in reports published for the local authorities.
 The result from those reports are summarized in a table and `weekly_eval` extracts the results.